RetroReversing/retroReversing/categories/misc/Conferences.md

 They are not always related to game development but many real time rendering techniques used in modern games were first presented at SIGGRAPH.

 ## SIGGRAPH 2000
-The website **Gamasutra** (now Game Developer) posted an article about the 2000 version of the conference from a game develoer perspective, you can read it online here: [Siggraph 2000 From a Game Development Perspective](https://www.gamedeveloper.com/programming/siggraph-2000-from-a-game-development-perspective)
+The website **Gamasutra** (now Game Developer) posted an article about the 2000 version of the conference from a game develoer perspective, you can read it online here: [Siggraph 2000 From a Game Development Perspective](https://www.gamedeveloper.com/programming/siggraph-2000-from-a-game-development-perspective).

+It discusses the new hardware and software for game development shown off at SIGGRAPH 2000 such as Sony’s GScube and the Xbox.
+Improv Technologies also demoed their new products, Orchestrate3D and Catalyst.
+The conference also featured presentations on new shading languages and rendering techniques.

 ---
 # Develop (Brighton)